wences-sanchez/Knowledge-Base/pages/Jenkins Essential Training.md

 	  id:: 634545c0-f48c-4ffa-b7b2-398d195de71a
 		- env.WORKSPACE includes the absolute path of our project.
 	- To get the status badges we need the "embeddable build status" plugin for jenkins.
 	- You have to add `github-webhook/` to the end of the Jenkins URL when copying that in GitHub for a synchronization.
-And with **application/json** in the menu option #spaced #daily-notes
+And with **application/json** in the menu option #flashcard #daily-notes id:: 634545c0-0e27-4c45-a6e2-5a740da552bd
 	-
 	-
 	-